Center for Data and Special Programs

 Association Bulletins: Association Bulletins contain information related to policy statements, guidelines and interim standards.
 They are published in the Members Area of the AABB website.
 For more information, contact the AABB Executive Office at

 Biovigilance Update: The association's quarterly e-newsletter reporting on the U.S. Biovigilance Network, a unique public/private collaboration among the federal government and organizations involved in blood collection, transfusion, and tissue and organ transplantation.

 AABB CellSource: The association's quarterly e-newsletter reporting on news related to cellular therapies including activities of the cell therapies subsections, key initiatives, newly released publications, networking opportunities and highlights of recently published papers.

 Center for Data and Special Programs: Provides data collection, analysis and management support for data pertaining to blood collection and utilization, including biovigilance, patient blood management and cellular therapies.
-Reports to AABB's membership and also to the public in partnership with the Department of Health and Human Services to produce the National Blood Collection and Utilization Surveys.
-Contact the Center for Data and Special Programs at firstname.lastname@example.org or call +1.301.215.6588.
+Contact the Center for Data and Special Programs at email@example.com or call +1.301.215.6588.